 Of course it might have been military pay rather that loot.
 Someone however, in the highly charged atmosphere, of the time went out one night onto Pell land.
 They must have chosen a landmark of some kind to aid easy recovery then quietly dug a deep hole and placed their treasure within it.
 They told no one of its whereabouts and for reasons we can only guess at never returned to retrieve it.
 If it was a villager hiding his savings then not even family members knew where it lay for the next pair of hands to lift it out of its hiding place were those of Terry Grover in 1984.
 It was declared Treasure Trove in 1985 and purchased for the Lynn Museum with a grant from the V&A museum.
 Mrs Elizabeth James, curator of King's Lynn Museum is pictured here (left) with three of the coins.

 Mr David Mallon (below) found another coin the day after Terry Grover's find.

-Below is the original Eastern Daily Press newspaper article which we wish to acknowledge as owner of this work, and Elizabeth James, Museum Curator.
+Below is the original Eastern Daily Press newspaper article, which we wish to acknowledge as owner of this work, and Elizabeth James, Museum Curator.